PopupMaker/Popup-Maker/readme.txt

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.9.1 - 02/12/2020 =
+* Fix: JS error when MailChimp for WordPress was active but no forms on the page.

 = v1.9.0 - 02/11/2020 =
 * Feature: New Form Submission trigger with option to choose specific forms for integrated forms.
 * Feature: New Form Submission cookie event with option to choose specific forms.